eladc1/intelligo/README.md

-# Intelligo
+# Intelligo 💻

-To run this small home assignment you will have to:
+To run this home assignment you will have to:
- 1. Clone this project
+ 1. Clone this project `git clone https://github.com/eladc1/intelligo.git`.
+ 2. Cd into the project directory `cd intelligo`
- 2. Set up and run the app by running `npm run letsgo`.
+ 3. Set up and run the app `npm run letsgo`.
+ 4. Grab a cup of coffee. ☕

 Project features:
 1. All the assignment's requirements.